5 killed when small plane crashes in California parking lot | New Country 923

 The pilot of the Cessna 414 declared an emergency before crashing about a mile (1.6 kilometers) from John Wayne Airport, Federal Aviation Administration spokeswoman Arlene Salac said.

-The plane was heading to the airport southeast of Los Angeles when it came down and struck an unoccupied parked car in the lot of a Staples store and a CVS pharmacy, said Orange County Fire Authority Captain Steve Concialdi.
+The plane was heading to the airport southeast of Los Angeles when it came down and struck an unoccupied parked car in the lot of a Staples store and a CVS pharmacy, Orange County Fire Authority Captain Steve Concialdi said.
 There was no fire and nobody on the ground was hurt, he said.

-Photos from the scene showed the plane upright but on its belly.
+Photos from the scene showed the plane upright but on its belly and the car damaged.
 Several roads surrounding the shopping center and the South Coast Plaza mall across the street were closed.

 The plane is registered to the San Francisco-based real estate company Category III, according to an FAA database.
 A phone call to the company was not immediately returned Sunday.